 Providence St. Peter Hospital Respite Care Program

 It doesn’t have to be that way.
 This cycle can be broken.
-More appropriate care leading to better outcomes is within reach.
+More appropriate care leading to better outcomes is underway.

-Providence St. Peter Hospital is poised to begin a program to provide a place for respite care and recovery, including wrap-around social service support to provide for a more stable future.
-The program will provide beds for up to 30 days at local hotels and shelters, complete with wraparound case management to those who lack a safe place to heal after an acute illness.
-We will start with four beds and grow from there.
-As many as 50 people are expected to benefit within the first six months, providing improved care for them and opening much needed beds at the hospital.
+Providence St. Peter Hospital, working in partnership with Interfaith Works and Thurston County has initiated a pilot program to provide a place for respite care and recovery, and social service support to provide for a more stable future.
+The program provides beds for up to 30 days at local hotels and shelters, complete with wraparound case management by Interfaith Works and funded by Providence Southwest Washington Foundation and Thurston County.
+The pilot started this past summer with four beds dedicated to patients being discharged from St. Peter Hospital and is poised to grow from there.
+The work of the partners is already providing improved care for these patients and opening much needed beds at the hospital.

 - It eases a critically overtaxed system, where more hospital beds for acute care are needed.